Get notified of page updates

 Expand Medicare beneficiary access to genetic counseling, testing, cancer screening & prevention

-FORCE has played a key role in driving the Reducing Hereditary Cancer Act (H.R.1526/S.765).
-Introduced in the U.S. House and Senate on March 9, this bipartisan legislation that aims to modify the Medicare statutes to enable coverage of potentially life-saving genetic counseling, testing, screening and risk-reducing interventions.
-The bill co-leads sent out a press release to coincide with the introduction and we sent a letter to congressional leadership—endorsed by over 110 medical institutions, patient advocacy and healthcare professional organizations.
+February 2025 - FORCE has played a key role in driving the Reducing Hereditary Cancer Act.
+Introduced in the U.S. House and Senate in the last two congressional sessions, this bipartisan legislation aims to modify the Medicare statutes to enable coverage of potentially life-saving genetic counseling, testing, screening and risk-reducing interventions.
+The bill will be reintroduced within the next couple of months.

 Under the existing Medicare guidelines, only a person with “signs, symptoms, complaints, or personal histories of disease” meets the criteria for coverage of medical services.
 Recognizing the value of cancer prevention and early detection, in recent years Congress has passed legislation allowing for coverage of cancer screenings (e.g., mammograms, colonoscopies and PSA tests) for the “average risk” population, and specific screenings (e.g. colonoscopies every 2 years) for some people considered high-risk.
 Unfortunately, many guideline-recommended screenings and risk-reduction measures needed by individuals at increased risk of cancer are not covered.